Australian Idol season 6: Process

-Regional auditions phase
+Auditions

 Locations

-The Auditions were held in the following cities:
+Auditions were held in the following cities:

-^ These auditions were not filmed, with successful contestants going to capital city of the respective state for their second tier audition.

-Auditioning contestants are required to be between the ages 16 and 30 on 1 July 2008 (born between 2 July 1978 and 2 July 1992).

 Registrations were also conducted online, although not mandatory, allowed users to enter a draw of $2,000.

 Semi-finals

 From 1 to 4 September the Semi-final rounds aired on television, allowing viewers to vote.
 The Wildcard Performance Show was held on Sunday, 7 September, with results on 8 September.

 List of the semi-finalists below.